k-mitevski/terraform-k8s/05_terraform_env_module/README.md

 terraform apply
 ```

-It might take a while for the cluster to be creates (up to 15-20 minutes).
+It might take a while for the cluster to be created (up to 15-20 minutes).

 At the end you will have: